ryejs/ryejs.com/docs/manipulation.md

     .attr({name: value, ...}) <span>⇒ self</span>
 </div>

-When no `value` is given, reads specified attribute from the first element in the collection.
+When no `value` is given, reads specified attribute from the first element in the collection using `getAttribute`.

-When `value` is given or an object with name as key is passing, sets the attribute to that `value` on each element in the collection.
+When `value` or an object with `key:value` pairs is given, set the attribute to `value` on each element in the collection using `setAttribute`.

 prop